xaralis/xaralis/README.md

 <div align="center">

-# Hi there! 👋 I'm Filip Vařecha
+# 👋 Hi there!
+I'm Filip Vařecha

 ### A Full-stack Software Engineer that loves challenging projects

-### I'm looking for some new opportunities so feel free to reach me at xaralis93 'at' gmail 'dot' com
+### I'm looking for some new opportunities at the moment so feel free to reach me at xaralis93 'at' gmail 'dot' com

 [![LinkedIn][linkedin-badge]][linkedin]
 [![Facebook][facebook-badge]][facebook]